 BMW 3-Series Hybrid Review

-- "You'd probably have to go some distance to recoup the extra $6,500 that it costs over the stock 335i sedan, but that's not such a huge sum for a car that provides more performance, better economy and the diversion of multiple driving modes.
-Looks a lot better than a Prius, too." -- Edmunds
+- "You'd probably have to go some distance to recoup the extra $6,500 that it costs over the stock 335i sedan, but that's not such a huge sum for a car that provides more performance, better economy and the diversion of multiple driving modes." -- Edmunds (2013)

 Other Cars to Consider

-The 2013 BMW ActiveHybrid 3 seats five and has rear-wheel drive.
-A 3.0-liter turbocharged six-cylinder engine and an electric motor are mated to an eight-speed automatic transmission.
+The 2014 BMW ActiveHybrid 3 seats five and has rear-wheel drive.
+A 3.0-liter turbocharged six-cylinder engine and an electric motor are standard, which are mated to an eight-speed automatic transmission.
 Only one trim is available, though the ActiveHybrid 3 is available with a number of options, as well as packages which add interior technology features and upgraded interior materials.
-The ActiveHybrid 3 is all-new for 2013 and shares its platform with the BMW 3-Series sedan.
+The non-hybrid BMW 3-Series is reviewed separately.
+The ActiveHybrid 3 was all-new for the 2013 model year, and it hasn’t changed much for 2014.
+As a result, this overview uses applicable research and reviews from the 2013 and 2014 model years.

 Next Steps: BMW 3-Series Hybrid